Cheong Wa Dae

-Cheong Wa Dae, also known as the Blue House, was a public park that was the former executive office and residence of the president of South Korea.
-Located in Seoul's Jongno District, directly behind Gyeongbokgung Palace, it served as the center of presidential administration and state receptions from 1948 until 2022.
-Under the presidency of Yoon Suk Yeol, it was opened to the public as a museum and urban park.
-Cheong Wa Dae is expected to become the presidential residence again after the presidential office is moved.
+Cheong Wa Dae, also known as the Blue House, is the executive office and residence of the president of South Korea.
+Located in Seoul's Jongno District, directly behind the former Gyeongbokgung palace, it has served as the center of presidential administration and state receptions since 1948, except for a three-year period during the presidency of Yoon Suk Yeol from 2022 to 2025, during which it was opened to the public as a museum and urban park.

 Cheong Wa Dae is a complex of multiple buildings built largely in the traditional Korean architectural style with some modern architectural elements and facilities.
 It currently consists of the Main Office Hall Bon-gwan, the Presidential Residence, the State Reception House Yeongbin-gwan, the Chunchu-gwan, Press Hall, the Secretariat Buildings, and other buildings and structures.
 The entire complex covers approximately 250,000 square metres or 62 acres.

 Cheong Wa Dae was built upon the site of the royal garden of the Joseon period (1392–1910).
 While Cheong Wa Dae served as an executive office, it was one of the most protected official residences in Asia.
 Upon the inauguration of President Yoon Suk Yeol in May 2022, Cheong Wa Dae was relieved of its duties as the official residence and executive office of the president, as the president's offices and residence were moved to the Ministry of National Defense building.
-The grounds have been serving as a public park ever since.
+The grounds served as a public park until late 2025.
 Since the impeachment and removal of President Yoon Suk Yeol in December 2024, there have been calls to return the presidential office and official residence to Cheong Wa Dae.
-President Lee Jae-myung is scheduled to return to Cheong Wa Dae in 2025, pending a relocation of the president's office back to the residence.
+President Lee Jae Myung returned to Cheong Wa Dae on 29 December 2025.